simplybusiness/Kiln/data-collector/README.md

 - Run `yarn` to install dependencies
 - Run `npx serverless deploy --stage dev` replacing `dev` with the stage you want to deploy

+Tool reports are published to a Kafka topic called "ToolReports".
+If you do not have auto topic creation enabled for your cluster, you will need to crate this topic.

 ## Configuration
 YAML is used for configuring the data-collector deployment.
 An example configuration file is included below.
 ```YAML